joowani/binarytree/README.rst

     root.left.left = Node(4)
     root.left.right = Node(5)

-    pprint(root)
+    show(root)

-If the default `Node` class does not meet your requirements, you can define and use your own custom node specification:
+If the default `binarytree.Node` class does not meet your requirements, you can define and use your own custom node specification:

 .. code-block:: python

-    from binarytree import Node, setup, tree, pprint
+    from binarytree import Node, customize, tree, show

     # Define your own null/sentinel value
     my_null = -1